dennismolund/WhenTheFireFades/README.md

 - **Game** – Tracks connection code, leader seat, round counters, and win state.
 - **GamePlayer** – Associates a seat, nickname, readiness, and temporary user identifier with a game.
 - **Round** – Captures per-round metadata: leader, team size, phase progression, sabotage count, and team vote counter.
-- **TeamProposal** – The single mission proposal for a round, storing membership and approval status.
-(The original design allowed multiple proposals per round, but the current implementation enforces a one-to-one relationship between `Round` and `TeamProposal`.)
+- **Team** – The single mission proposal for a round, storing membership and approval status.
+(The original design allowed multiple proposals per round, but the current implementation enforces a one-to-one relationship between `Round` and `Team`.)
-- **TeamProposalMember** & **TeamProposalVote** – Which seats were selected and how each player voted on the team.
+- **TeamMember** & **TeamVote** – Which seats were selected and how each player voted on the team.
 - **MissionVote** – Secret votes cast by mission participants indicating gather wood or sabotage.

 Refer to the `Domain/Entities/` folder for the exact property sets and data annotations that govern persistence rules.
 Entity Framework Core configuration and migrations live under `Infrastructure/Persistence/`.